valentjn/vscode-ltex/CONTRIBUTING.md

 - You can [report bugs](#how-to-report-bugs) to help make LTeX better.
 - You can [request features](#how-to-request-features) to make LTeX more powerful.
 - You can [contribute code](#how-to-contribute-code) to accelerate the pace of LTeX's development.
+- You can [test pre-release versions](#test-pre-releases) to help find bugs before they affect thousands of users.
 - You can [edit the documentation](#documentation) to make LTeX easier to use.
 - You can [translate strings](#internationalization-i18n) into your mother tongue to make LTeX more accessible.